ComputeCanada/molmodsim-vmd-visualization/_episodes/05-visualizing_volumetric_data.md

 ![](../fig/volSlice.png){:width="480"}

 ### Using isosurfaces to visualize volume
-For 3D way of representing the volumetric data follow the following steps:
+For 3D surface representation of the volumetric data follow the following steps:

 Create a new representation using the `Isosurface` drawing method.